-IMF says global economic collapse even worse than feared
+IMF says global economic collapse caused by coronavirus will be even worse than feared

 The forecast assumes countries will not reimpose comprehensive lockdowns even if the pandemic flares up again.

+Along with backing continued central bank support for low interest rates, the IMF is calling for wealthy nations to grant substantial debt relief to the world’s poorest countries.
+Earlier this month, the fund approved its 70th request for emergency financial aid, a $148 million loan for Guinea.

+The funds are intended to help Guinean officials pay for urgently needed medical programs to deal with a worsening local coronavirus outbreak.

-The fund’s forecast is more downbeat than some major investment firms.
+The fund’s economic forecast is more downbeat than some major investment firms.
 Goldman Sachs, for example, earlier this month raised its U.S. forecast to -4.2 percent from -5.2 percent.

-The fund’s forecast also carried a stark warning for investors, who have been buoyed by a stock market recovery from the lows of late March.
+The fund also issued a warning to investors, who have been buoyed by a stock market recovery from the lows of late March.

 “The extent of the recent rebound in financial market sentiment appears disconnected from shifts in underlying economic prospects,” the fund said.